 • Installs Docker images for the platform specified in the image defaulter ^[2].
-Initially, the image defaulter specifies the ForgeOps-provided Docker images for ForgeOps 7.3 release, available from the public registry.
-These images use ForgeRock's canonical configurations for AM and IDM. - Installs additional software as needed^[1]: - Secret Agent operator.
+Initially, the image defaulter specifies the ForgeOps-provided Docker images for ForgeOps 7.4 release, available from the public registry.
+These images use ForgeRock's canonical configurations for AM and IDM.

+- Installs additional software as needed^[1]: - Secret Agent operator.
 Generates Kubernetes secrets for Ping Identity Platform deployments.
-More information here. - DS operator.
-Deploys and manages DS instances running in a Kubernetes cluster.
-More information here C. - cert-manager software.
+More information here. - cert-manager software.
 Provides certificate management services for the cluster.
 More information here.